BasujitaBhattacharya/TerraformDeploy/README.md

 The Pipelines will require the following storage account configurations created in Azure to save the Terraform state:

-  Storage Account Resource Group: 'rg-terraform-state' Back end storage account name: 'stracctstate'
+  Storage Account Resource Group: 'rg-terraform-state'

+  Back end storage account name: 'stracctstate'

   Blob storage Container name : 'tfstate'

   Back end Storage Key: 'devpipeline.terraform.tfstate'

+Back end Storage Key is the name of configuration that will be added to the blob storage account.
 Initially the blob container will be empty, once the deploy pipelines run, terrraform state files will be created inside the blob container.

 # PublicDevOps